It looks like surrogacy could be an amazing option for you!

 When you are ready to commit to the surrogacy process, you should start by determining your goals for your surrogacy journey.
 Consider the type of surrogacy you are interested in and the surrogacy professional you would like to work with.

-Once you have identified the surrogacy professional that is right for you, your surrogacy specialist can help you navigate the process and achieve your surrogacy goals.
+Once you have found the surrogacy professional that is right for you, your surrogacy professional can help you navigate the process and achieve your surrogacy goals.